TUSCALOOSA, Ala. — Twelve University of Alabama students and graduates were chosen as Fulbright Student Award Winners for 2019–2020.

 The U.S. Student Fulbright Program provides grants for individually designed study and research projects or for English-teaching assistantships to 160 countries.
 More than 10,000 applicants compete for approximately 2,100 awards each year.

 “These students have emerged from the national Fulbright competition as the best in the nation,” said Dr. Beverly Hawk, UA Fulbright program adviser and director of global and community engagement in the Center for Community-Based Partnerships.
 “They represent our excellence in education to the nation and the world.
 Through their individual community engagement activities overseas, these Fulbright winners will develop lasting international ties for Alabama and the USA.”

 Sponsored by the U.S. Department of State, Fulbright is the largest U.S. international exchange program, offering opportunities for students, scholars and professionals.

-Ten UA graduates received Fulbright Awards for the upcoming academic year:
+Twelve UA graduates and students received Fulbright Awards for the upcoming academic year:

 - Tommy P. Brazie, of Huntsville, a 2019 graduate in international studies and German language and literature with a minor in French and the certificate in global studies, was chosen to teach in Germany.